“you are the youngest person i know who retired.”

 –arnold, still working

 last week, at 26 years old, i retired.

-for long-time readers, this shouldn’t come as a surprise. i don’t believe humans are meant to work. (we enjoy building things, but not working.)
+for long-time readers, this isn’t a surprise. i don’t believe humans are meant to work. (although we enjoy building things…)

 so i’m not going to do that anymore.

 i’m only 6 days in, but here’s what i’ve learned about retirement:

 - you wake up earlier than when you had a job

 - productivity explodes

 for example, an hour ago i finished my to-do list for the entire week. i never finish my todo list.

 social security won’t exist when we (millenials, americans) turn 65.